Muhammad Arshad Javed

 Muhammad Arshad Javed is a Pakistani Punjabi politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Personal life

-He is born in Chak 7P to Arain Family.
-He has great political and social influence due to his participants in local issues.
+He was born in Chak 7P to Arain family.
+He has great political and social influence due to his participation in local issues.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-260 (Rahim Yar Khan-VI) in the 2018 Pakistani general election.